 • Fit-out delays.
 Build a buffer into your timeline.
 If you absolutely must open on a specific date, tell your contractor the date is two weeks earlier.

 • Client complaints about location.
-Listen, empathise, but don't apologise excessively.
-You made a business decision.
-Most will adapt.
+Listen and empathise, but don't apologise excessively because you made a business decision and most people will adapt.

 • Staff wobbles.
-Change is unsettling.
-Some team members might use this as their exit point.
-Have honest conversations early.
+Change is unsettling and some team members will use this as their exit point, so have honest conversations early.

 The upside

-Six months after the move, you won't remember the chaos.
-You'll just have a better salon.
+You won't remember the chaos; you'll just have a better salon.